JuliaPy/SymPy.jl/README.md

 This is basically what happens in the call: `convert(Function, exp(-x)*sin(x))`, though that call replaces a lone free variable, not necessarily one named `x`.
 This conversion is then used to plot expressions with `julia`'s other plotting packages.
+(This can be somewhat slow, as each evaluation has to make the round trip from `julia` to `sympy` and back.)

 Basic conversions from `SymPy` numeric types to the corresponding `julia` objects may be done with the functions `integer`, `float`, and